wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 .. important:: Vendors are in the process of releasing updates compatible with the 2023 version of WPILib.
 2022 versions are not compatible.

 Click these links to visit the vendor site to see whether they offer online installers, offline installers, or both.
 URLs below are to plug in to the :guilabel:`VS Code` -> :guilabel:`Install New Libraries (online)` feature.
-The online vendor json will break if a team has not ran an "online" build after 30 days, since the cache will clear.

 `Copperforge LibCu Software Library <https://copperforge.cc/docs/software/libcu/>`__ - Library for all Copperforge devices including the Lasershark
    ``https://copperforge.cc/files/dev/vendordeps/LibCu-latest.json``